 Hunting

 Something that should be emphasized on the park website and is NOT: most of the park is open to full hunting.
-In pleasant fall weather you will likely encounter hunters and gunfire on your ride (and should obviously wear hi-viz orange!).
-Hunting in PA is prohibited on most Sundays, meaning Sundays may be pretty busy with horse users trying to avoid being shot by some careless dipshit.
+In fall weather you will likely encounter hunters and gunfire on your ride (and should obviously wear hi-viz orange!).
+We’ve seen blinds set up right along the trails.

 Facilities